Why does salt melt ice? We’ve experimented with ice and salt before and found that salt does make ice melt faster, but do you know why?

 How to cool a drink quickly

-This investigation uses salt to supercool an ice and water mixture making a drink extra cold FAST!
+This investigation uses salt to supercool an ice and water mixture cooling the drink inside very quickly!

 How to make frost